whereistanya/sonos-jukebox/README.md

 sudo pip install soco        # for Sonos
 sudo pip install gtts        # for converting text to speech

+You might also need to upgrade requests

+sudo pip install --upgrade requests

 ### Modify talker.py
 Set *SONOS_NAME* to your Sonos.
 Change the *PORT* too if you want.